Eunji-Elly-Lee/Inventory-Management/README.md

 ![inventory page](/img/user_inventory.png)
 ![admin page](/img/admin_inventory.png)

-This web application empowers users to manage their household inventories, fostering organization and simplifying daily life. <br />
+This web application empowers users to manage their household inventories, fostering organization and simplifying daily life.
 It provides a user-friendly interface for registering, modifying, and deleting home items, catering to various user roles within a household or family unit.

 ### User Roles and Access Control